Minor in possession

 How can I get my license back?

-Once you are eligible to apply for a new license or instruction permit, you must:
+Once you're eligible to apply for a new license or instruction permit, you must:

-Note: Remember to keep your address current with us so we can notify you of any changes to your driving status.
-Report any change of address within 10 days of moving, using the Driver License Change of Address form.
+Keep your address current with us so we can notify you of any changes to your driving status.
+Report any change of address within 10 days of moving.
+Log in or join to change your address online, or use the Washington Driver License/ID Card Change of Address form.

-Contact the diversion counselor or court where you were convicted to discuss the possibility of getting your license reinstated early.
-If they decide to grant your request, they will complete a Request for Early Reinstatement form and send it to us.
-We will notify you in writing when you are eligible to apply for a new license or instruction permit.
+Contact the court where you were convicted to discuss the possibility of getting your license reinstated early.
+If they decide to grant your request, they'll complete a Request for Early Reinstatement form and send it to us.
+We'll notify you in writing when you're eligible to apply for a new license or instruction permit.

 Related laws